sameer/purisa.me/content/blog/dell_optiplex_upgrade/index.md

 *www.noctua.at*

 There's a backplate with four threaded poles that is supposed to fit behind the motherboard.
 This works for most desktop cases, but it couldn't fit mine because of standoffs.
-In [The_Chad's video](https://www.youtube.com/watch?v=rTILMvzbFnc), they explained tht screws from the AMD mounting kit could be used to forcibly mount the two cooler mounting brackets onto the standoffs, stripping the threads.
-I didn't want to do that just I had to go back to using the stock cooler.
-At this point I was planning on returning the cooler.
+In [The_Chad's video](https://www.youtube.com/watch?v=rTILMvzbFnc), they explained that screws from the AMD mounting kit could be used to forcibly adhere the cooler mounting brackets onto the standoffs, stripping the threads.
+I didn't want to do that just in case I had to revert to the stock cooler.
+At this point I was planning on returning the Noctua cooler.
 The last thing I tried was finding screws around the house that might fit the standoffs.
 I searched a jar of miscellaneous screws (the one that everyone has) and by pure chance, found four screws that fit perfectly.
 They're just M3 x 18MM screws that you can get from a local hardware store. *As far as I've read, this isn't publicly documented anywhere else.*

 ![Cooler mount installed, top view](cooler_mount_top.jpg)![Cooler mount installed, closeup view](cooler_mount_closeup.jpg) *Please ignore the excessive thermal paste 😅*